Truck Accident Lawyers

-Trucking companies ultimately have one goal in mind, which is to make a profit.
-Unfortunately, this means that they don't always care about doing the right thing and may cut corners.
-They may ignore vital safety procedures, reduce maintenance schedules, or fail to train their drivers appropriately.
-Some companies may even encourage their drivers to break federal trucking regulations and drive longer hours than the law allows.
-Many companies do the right thing and emphasize safety for themselves and their drivers, but many trucking companies cut corners make the roads more dangerous for everyone.
-With thousands of drivers relying on highways to get to work daily, it takes just one careless tractor-trailer driver for your life to change in an instant.
+Trucking companies ultimately have one goal in mind: to make a profit.
+As a result, they may turn a blind eye to critical safety procedures, dwindle maintenance schedules, or fail to fully train their drivers in order to secure their cash flow.
+Some companies may even encourage their drivers to break federal trucking regulations and drive more hours than the law allows.
+With thousands of drivers relying on highways for their daily commute, all it takes is one poorly equipped tractor-trailer driver to change your life in an instant.

 If a trucking company's negligence led to your accident, they should be held accountable for the damages they have caused.
-Tractor-trailer accident cases fall into a complex and unique legal area compared to the average car collision.
-Proving fault, especially when a trucking company and their legal team is involved, can be difficult.
-That's why we recommend speaking with one of our truck accident lawyers who has the resources and experience to fight for the full compensation you may be entitled under the law.
+Unfortunately, tractor-trailer accident cases fall into a complex and unique legal sector.
+They are different from the average car collision.
+Therefore, proving fault in a truck accident can be difficult, especially when a trucking company and its legal team are involved.
+This is where the professional truck accident lawyers at Grimes Teich Anderson step in.

 Who is Responsible for My Truck Accident?

 The process of dealing with the insurance companies and their attorneys can make it difficult for victims to get the money they need without help.
-If you were hurt in a collision with a tractor-trailer, it's a good idea to consult with an experienced accident attorney.
+If you or a family member were hurt in a collision with a truck or tractor-trailer, it's a good idea to consult with an experienced accident attorney.

-Those who are injured in an accident involving a tractor-trailer may be able to file a lawsuit for damages caused by the crash.
-The decision to sue is something that an experienced tractor-trailer accident lawyer can help you with.
-The most common types of tractor-trailer accident lawsuits include:
+Those hurt or harmed in an accident involving a tractor-trailer may be able to file a lawsuit for damages and losses caused by the crash.
+Many people don’t know that there can be more than one type of truck accident lawsuit that a victim can pursue.
+The decision to sue is something that an experienced tractor-trailer accident lawyer can help with.
+The most common types of tractor-trailer accident litigation include:

 Negligence: Filing a claim to recover compensation for injuries after a tractor-trailer accident will often be based on the tractor-trailer driver's negligence.
-Some common signs of negligence include:
+Some common signs of truck driver negligence include:

 Product Liability: If a defect in the tractor-trailer or one of its parts contributed to the crash, you might be able to file a claim against the product manufacturer(s).
 Victims must prove the defect originated in the manufacturing process to be successful.
 This can be done by expert analysis, testing, and testimony.

-Wrongful Death: Tractor-trailer accidents can be so severe that they prove fatal.
-In some cases, the surviving family may file a claim on behalf of their loved one to recover compensation for their loss.
+Wrongful Death: Tractor-trailer accidents often result in people being killed.
+In some cases, the surviving family may file a claim on behalf of their loved one to recover compensation for their losses.

-What Compensation Can I Receive After A Tractor-Trailer Accident?
+What Compensation Can I Receive After A Truck Accident?

 The harm that a victim suffers after a serious tractor-trailer accident can last a lifetime.
-A person may face significant and lasting expenses for medical care, rehabilitation, and ongoing care or assistance.
+A person may be left with substantial, ongoing bills for medical care, rehabilitation, and extended care or assistance.
 Additionally, many victims who are hurt in tractor-trailer accidents can no longer perform their old job or work in any other capacity.
-The compensation you seek in a truck accident personal injury claim will depend on the severity and type of injuries you have suffered.
-Similar to other personal injury lawsuits, the types of compensation available to tractor-trailer accident victims fall into two, possibly three, categories: economic damages, non-economic damages, and punitive damages.
+The compensation you can receive in a truck accident personal injury claim depends on the severity and type of injuries you have suffered.
+Like other personal injury lawsuits, the types of compensation available to tractor-trailer accident victims fall into different categories: economic losses, non-economic harms, and possibly punitive damages.